richard-to/richard-to.github.io/programming/_posts/2021-04-10-poker-game-part-5-websockets.md

 Poker is a turn based game which makes WebSockets a good candidate for creating a realtime multiple player game that runs smoothly.

-For our poker game, a central server would store game state and process player actions which would be routed from the player's browser (client).
+For this poker game, a central server will store game state and process player actions which will be routed to/from the player's browser (client).

-The client would be responsible for the following:
+The client will be responsible for the following:

 - sending player input (bet, raises, chat messages, etc) to the game server.
 - rendering the updated game state

-The client is designed to perform a minimal amount of logic.
-One reason is that this prevents cheating since the central server performs all the game logic and input validation.
+The client is designed to perform minimal logic.
+One reason is that this prevents cheating since the central server performs all the game logic and input validation which enforces an authoritative state.

 This is a nice simple model.
-That works well a game like poker.
+That works well for a game like poker.
 WebSockets, however, would not be a good choice for a fast paced FPS game since WebSockets uses TCP which provides reliable packet transfer.
 Dropped packets must be resent.

 A browser based FPS game would require UDP over WebRTC.
 This would still require a central server to prevent cheating.
 But the server would run the WebRTC protocol.
-All client connections would connect to the central server via WebRTC instead of via WebSockets (though the latter would still be needed for signaling).
-Even with UDP, an FPS would need to account for lag since accuracy is very important in this type game.
-So further optimizations would need to be made.
+All client connections would connect to the central server via WebRTC instead of WebSockets (though the latter would still be needed for signaling).
+Even with UDP, an FPS would need to account for lag since accuracy is very important in this type game, so further optimizations would need to be made.

 Thankfully in poker, we don't have to worry about those issues.